SilasReinagel/silasreinagel.github.io/static/delivering/C6_agile_good_and_bad.md

 As we've talked about, that's not possible if there are any unknowns or variables.
 And there are ALWAYS unknowns and variables.

-One of the big positive results of the Agile revolution is that many, many more people are familiar with the idea that some variability is necessary.
+One of the significant positive results of the Agile revolution is that many more people are familiar with the idea that some variability is necessary.

 This is what enables our method of locking in two input dimensions and reassessing the third variable regularly.
 Because of Agile, most stakeholders are very comfortable with changes as long as they are kept informed about them and have room to make alternate tradeoffs.